Chia-Network/clvm_tools_rs/COMPILER.md

     Nil(Srcloc) -- Represents a literal Nil in the source text.

-      It may be useful for this to be distinct from 0 and "", at the very least to remember how to user spelled this particular value, but also (for example) it's possible to type Nil as a kind of list, but reject "" or 0 in the same scenario.
+      It may be useful for this to be distinct from 0 and "", at the very least to remember how the user spelled this particular value, but also (for example) it's possible to type Nil as a kind of list, but reject "" or 0 in the same scenario.